joaquim-verges/Helium/README.md

 note that `loadData()` is annotated with a `@OnLifecycleEvent` annotation, which can be used to schedule method calls when a certain lifecycle event happens.
 This is not required but is very useful in the Android world.

-A typical ViewDelegate looks like this:
+A typical ViewDelegate implementation looks like this:

 ```kotlin
 class MyViewDelegate(inflater: LayoutInflater)